jnkwrych/jnkwrych.github.io/_posts/2015-07-11-the-importance-of-micro-projects.md

 title: The Importance of Micro Projects
 ---

 I worte about my preference for small, well defined projects before.
-But my main motivation for small projects was to get a [MVP XXX](wiki XXX) running as quickly as possible to test new business ideas.
+But my main motivation for small projects was to get a [MVP](http://theleanstartup.com/principles#develop_mvp) running as quickly as possible to test new business ideas.

 But after talking to my friend Paul today I realized that projects that can be completed in a very short amount of time also have a huge impact on motivation and getting stuff done.